HappyCerberus/cpp-coding-interview/manuscript/004_trees_005_problems.md

 {full: true, community: true}
 ## Canonical problems

-### Serialize and de-serialize n-ary tree
+### Serialise and de-serialise n-ary tree

-Given an n-ary tree data structure, we must implement stream extraction and insertion operations to serialize and deserialize the tree.
+Given an n-ary tree data structure, implement stream extraction and insertion operations that serialise and deserialise the tree.
+The choice of format is part of the assignment.

 {caption: "The tree data structure."}
 ```cpp